 MINSA regulates food and beverage additives through the Central American Technical Regulation, RTCA 67.04.54:10.
 The RTCA 67.04.54:10, establishes food additives and the maximum levels permitted according to their function and type of food.
 Any substance used as an ingredient is exempt from this regulation.
 The technical standards of this regulation were adopted from Codex's general regulation on food additives (Codex Stan 192-1995 (Rev. 6-2005).
-Other sources are: JECFA, FEMA and the FAO Food and Nutrition Paper on specifications for food additives.
+Other sources are JECFA, FEMA and the FAO Food and Nutrition Paper on specifications for food additives.
+The food additives approved list with its maximum permissible levels can be found in the Central American Technical Regulation RTCA.67.04.54:10.